SURYANSHI-WEB/basic-dotnet-app/README.md

-Here is the same content rewritten in **very simple, human, easy-to-understand language** — clear and point-to-point:

----

 # **Basic .NET Console Application (Simple Explanation)**

 This is a small .NET console program that shows how to take input from the user, show output, and do a basic calculation.